This Gluten Free Pumpkin Waffles recipe is easy to make and tastes like pumpkin pie! Top with toasted pecans and maple syrup for breakfast.

 My recipe for Pumpkin Waffle Recipe was first published on Sunday Supper Movement where I am a contributor.

-I’m ringing in the fall pumpkin season with these Pumpkin Waffles.
-This recipe is great because it has all the flavors of pumpkin pie but literally takes a fraction of the time to prepare.
+I’m ringing in the fall pumpkin season with these homemade Pumpkin Waffles.
+This recipe is great because its reminiscent of pumpkin pie but literally takes a fraction of the time to prepare.

-It is one of the great joys in life to enjoy a breakfast treat like this alongside a cup of hot coffee as the weather is cold and dreary.
-The joy is even greater when that breakfast treat includes pumpkin.
+This is one of those dishes that I look forward to all year long.
+There's nothing better than the scent of pumpkin waffles sizzling in the waffle maker.
+It is one of the great joys in life to enjoy a breakfast treat like this alongside a cup of hot coffee when the weather is cool and crisp.

 Jump to: